ShalakaHB/scikit-learn-Machine-Learning-in-Python/README.md

 # Scikit-learn-Machine-Learning-in-Python-demo1

+We’re working with customer segmentation data saved in our folder name as Test.csv.
+To help you with K-Means clustering and customer segmentation.

 ![ML scilit](https://github.com/user-attachments/assets/f57dd3ca-4e45-42b4-bd1a-bf7dec8836b3)

 Scikit-learn is a powerful library for machine learning in Python, and it can be effectively used for EDA projects.
 Here’s a detailed guide on how to document and execute an EDA project using Scikit-learn, along with a code example: